 If you’re looking for a car-seat-friendly winter coat that is safe for the car and warm enough for the playground, here are some good options to try:

 My daughter has worn a Snozu jacket, pictured above.
 This particular jacket squished down into almost nothing, so it was perfect for the car.
 Costco sells this brand of jackets so if you are a Costco member, check your local stores or order at costco.com.
-Amazon has a decent selection of Snozu jackets at the moment.
 These jackets aren’t expensive either, which is a definite bonus!

 Some of the Snozu jackets have a thin layer of fleece inside but still work well in the carseat.
 Just keep in mind that jacket styles can change from year to year.
 You should do the Slack Challenge with each new coat to ensure that it’s not introducing a dangerous amount of slack in your child’s car seat harness.

-Parents rave about the Patagonia Nano Puff and Puff-Ball Jackets
+Parents rave about the Patagonia Nano Puff and Down Sweater Jackets

 We’ve heard lots of positive feedback on the North Face Moondoggy